1920 Georgia Tech Golden Tornado football team: Schedule

-Season summary
+Game summaries

 Week 1: Wake Forest

 The first game of the year saw Georgia Tech pitted against the Wake Forest Demon Deacons.
 Tech won 44 to 0.
 Judy Harlan scored the year's first touchdown.
 Wake Forest failed to net a single first down.
 Harlan and Red Barron scored two touchdowns each and quarterbacks Jack McDonough and Pinkey Hunt one each.
 Captain Flowers gained consistently, and also drop-kicked a 26-yard field goal.